someparty/someparty/source/articles/2019-10-20-against-the-pavement.html.markdown

 [Listen: Woolworm - "Let Me Wear The Mask" @ Bandcamp](https://woolworm.bandcamp.com/track/let-me-wear-the-mask "#")

-Peter Johnson of the Toronto post-hardcore [Low Sun](https://low--sun.bandcamp.com/) is hitting the road this week in his [Tang](https://tanginternetpropaganda.com/) guise for a tour of the U.S. midwest.
+Peter Johnson of the Toronto post-hardcore act [Low Sun](https://low--sun.bandcamp.com/) is hitting the road this week in his [Tang](https://tanginternetpropaganda.com/) guise for a tour of the U.S. midwest.
 He'll be playing alongside Milwaukee's [Cairns](https://cairnsmke.bandcamp.com).
 This will be Johnson's first solo tour as the pensive, low-fi Tang, promising a set filled with "scratchy 4 track loops" and "warm, droney experimentation[s] of songs" re-interpreted from the band's studio recordings.
 The tour kicks off on the 23rd and runs through the 27th with shows in Wisconsin and Michigan.
 Check Tang's website for the full routing.

 To help promote the trek, Tang released a video featuring a new song, recorded live at The Be Droom (your guess is as good as mine for what or where that is, but it sounds suitably ominous).
 A full-band version of the song, titled "Blurred Landscape," is due to appear on Tang's next full-length.
 You can check out this version out below.